theL-A-W/Project3/README.md

 - Use of Trello for collaboration and task assignment.

-- useContext used extensively for state management.
+- useContext used for state management.

 - Query-free navigation with useStates/useContext instead of param-based routes.

 - onClick anonymous functions to build functionality into button clicks.

 - Search results mapping.

+- Light and Dark mode.

 ## Challenges